Pulkit011Yadav/Devops-pratice/git-commands.md

-# GIT COMMANDS CHEAT SHEET

-1. Initialization & Setup

- Start a new Git repository in your project directory git init

-2. File Operations & Status

-Check Status: Check the current status of files in the repository git status

-Stage File: Add a file to the staging area to prepare for commit git add <filename>

-Commit Changes: Commit all staged files with a descriptive message git commit -m "message"

-3. Restore & Remove

-Restore File: Restore a deleted or modified file back to last committed state git restore <filename>

-Remove from Staging: Remove a file from staging but keep it locally git rm --cached <filename>

-Unstage File: Remove a file from the staging area before committing git restore --staged <filename>

-4. Logs & History

-Full Commit History: View the detailed commit history of the repository git log

-Compact History: View commit history in short, one-line format git log --oneline

-5. Branching & Switching

-List Branches: List all branches in the repository git branch

-Create Branch: Create a new branch for separate development git branch <branchname>

-Switch Branch: Switch to a different branch git checkout <branchname>

-Alternative Switch: Another way to switch branches git switch <branchname>

-6. Workflow Example

-Create & Switch Branch: Create a new branch "dev" and switch to it git checkout -b dev

-Create File: Create a new file for practice touch file.txt

-Stage File: Stage the newly created file git add file.txt

-Commit File: Commit the staged file with a message git commit -m "added file"

-Switch to Master: Return to master branch git checkout master

-Merge Branch: Merge changes from "dev" into master branch git merge dev
+# Git Commands Cheat Sheet

+Initialization & Setup

+Start a new Git repository
+git init

+File Operations & Status

+Check the current status of files in the repository git status

+Stage a file for commit
+git add <filename>

+Commit staged changes with a message git commit -m "message"

+Restore & Remove

+Restore a deleted or modified file git restore <filename>

+Remove a file from staging but keep it locally git rm --cached <filename>

+Unstage a file from staging area git restore --staged <filename>

+Logs & History

+View full commit history
+git log

+View commit history in short format git log --oneline

+Branching & Switching

+List all branches in the repository git branch

+Create a new branch
+git branch <branchname>

+Switch to a branch
+git checkout <branchname>

+Alternative way to switch branches git switch <branchname>

+Workflow Example

+Create a new branch "dev" and switch to it git checkout -b dev

+Create a new file
+touch file.txt

+Stage the file for commit
+git add file.txt

+Commit the staged changes
+git commit -m "added file"

+Switch back to master branch
+git checkout master

+Merge "dev" branch into master git merge dev